-Starting 2009-2010, the course description will read as follows: A supervised clinical experience in patient management at an in-patient or an out-patient setting.
-This internship is a full-time experience for seven weeks unless combines with PHYT807 for 14 weeks.
+A supervised clinical experience in patient management at an in-patient or an out-patient setting.
+This internship is a full-time experience for seven weeks unless combined with PHYT807 for 14 weeks.
 Students will be supervised by qualified, licensed Physical Therapists at affiliating facilities off campus.
 Prerequisites: PHYT783 and PHYT803.